yiisoft/form-model/docs/guide/en/displaying-fields.md

 $factory->text('login', 'john', theme: 'my-theme');
 ```

-To apply the theme for all fields, either pass it as argument in constructor (supported by factory).
+To apply the theme for all fields, pass it as argument in constructor (supported by factory).

 ```php
 use Yiisoft\FormModel\FieldFactory;